memobank/growth-guide/README.md

 — [About forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) (GitHub)

 Forking the guide will allow you to edit your own personal copy of the guide, without interfering with Memo Bank's version of the guide.
-We'll see how to sync your fork with Memo Bank's main version, but first we'll create your fork.
+We'll see how to sync your fork with Memo Bank's main version, but first let's create your own fork.

 To create a fork of Memo Bank's guide: